Millie-10/Commonwealth-Games-2022/README.md

 ## Introduction

 I started learning PowerBi on DataCamp.com around the time the Commonwealth Games 2022 hosted by Birmingham UK started.
 It started on July 28 and ended on August 8th 2022.
-I decided to do this project to show the knowledge of PowerBi I have acquired so far.
+I decided to do this project to test the knowledge of PowerBi I have acquired so far.
 Commonwealth Games is a sports competition in which only the Commonwealth of Nations and their territories are eligible to participate.
 Commonwealth of Nations are a group of sovereign nations which were former colonies of the British Empire.
 A total of 72 countries participated in 2022 Commonwealth Games.

 I downloaded the 2022 result datasets from Kaggle.com, for quality issues I compared it to the data in the Birmingham2022 website.